 Make sure that ALL clothes are ironed and pressed before the session.
 Removing excessive wrinkles will incur additional retouching fees per image, and is not guaranteed.

 Dress for the weather!
 We want everyone comfortable!
 Don’t wear matching clothes.
 Opt for complimentary color palette, such as earth tones and neutrals.

-You know your family (and friends) better than anyone, so you probably have your own tricks for managing your little ones (and sometimes friends)!
 Here’s a few things you might want to add to your list:

 Any personal touchup items you might want, including things like lipstick or a hairbrush.

 Walkable shoes.
 We will probably be walking short/moderate distances, often on unpaved trails, possibly with hills.
 Walkable shoes are a must!
 If you just love your wedges, bring them to change into before we start shooting.

 Simple jewelry - earring studs, nose ring stud

 Shoes, especially sneakers, should be clean and scuff free.

 Medium or long dresses instead of pants because they capture more movement and generally photograph more flatteringly.
 Short dresses can be a challenge in seated positions.